 - Big covid-19 bump to 68%.
-Could be seasonal adjustment?
-Or millennials rushed into suburban ownership?
+Could be data issues during pandemic?
+Or millennials rushed into suburban owner-ship?

-- Now back to 65.4% in 2021.Q3; gen-Zers came out of their parents' bedrooms back into renting?
-Renting as a necessity as house prices skyrocketed? - Why did home ownership peak before prices did? - What explains the very protracted fall in ownership, long after financial crisis was over? - Why is there now a rebound?
+- Now back to 65.7% in 2023.Q4; gen-Zers came out of their parents' bedrooms back into renting?
+Renting as a necessity as house prices skyrocketed? - Why did home ownership peak before house prices did? - What explains the very protracted fall in ownership, long after financial crisis was over? - Why is there now a rebound?
+Demographics?
+Covid fiscal stimulus?